magodo/usedtype/README.md

 `usedtype` is a tool to print the used named type (including structure and interface whose implementers are structure) and its members (recursively) in one or more Go packages.

-> ❗ NOTE: The process used in this tool tends to be over-estimated (i.e. sound) given the goal is to calculate truth structure usage (coverage).
-In other words, some field in structure is reported as used, might be actually not used.

 ## Usage

 ```shell